calvang/calvang/README.md

 Currently interested in and learning about:

-- Machine learning with Julia
+- Machine learning with Julia and Python
 - Full stack integration with Webassembly and Rust
-- Building Quantum Circuits for Machine Learning
-- Web Bluetooth API for accessible data transmission

 <!--
 **calvang/calvang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.